tieututinhoc/piracy/docs/telegram.md

 - [@BotListBot](https://t.me/BotListBot) - The official bot for botlist.co to list bots in Telegram.
 - [telegram-list](https://github.com/goq/telegram-list/) - `RU` - GitHub overview list of useful Telgram Bots.
 - [@Proytdlbot](https://t.me/Proytdlbot) - Simple bot to download YouTube Videos.
 You can't invite the bot into groups.
-- [Torrent Drive](https://t.me/torrentdrive_bot?do=open_link) - Gives you Google Drive link for the torrent files you send.
 - [@ToEmailBot](https://t.me/ToEmailBot) - Redirect all pictures and files to email.
 Send me one and get it to inbox 💌.
 - [@apkdl_bot](https://t.me/apkdl_bot) - Download latest version of any free android apps and games from apkdl.in.
 - [@filetobot](https://t.me/filetobot) - Stores your private files and arranges them by category.
 Send any file to the bot and it will be immediately added.
-- [@itorrentsearchbot](https://t.me/itorrentsearchbot) - Searchbot which finds torrent and magnet links on 1337x.to by keyword search.
 - [@LinkForFilebot](https://t.me/LinkForFilebot) - Link your audio, video or media files to a specific channel or group.
 - [@multi_purposebot](https://t.me/multi_purposebot) - Rename, get media links, and upload files.
 The bot has lots of features.
 - [@sltzbot](https://t.me/sltzbot) - A bot to seed torrents.